Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 - UI/UX: shadcn/ui mandatory, Tailwind v4 CSS vars, Recharts SSR pattern

-- Git: conventional commits in English, never push/force push without asking
+- Git: conventional commits in English, never push or force push without asking

 - Tools: pnpm by default, Prettier via hook